raghunathpalla0209-creator/risc_v/README.md

 Configurable device and baud rate
 Send and receive messages
 Debug logging support
-Works with devices like Arduino
+Works with any device which has UART access

+# test
+for testing I am using arduno  which sends message to  /dev/ttyACM0

 # Help Command

-# make -> build the code

-# execution
 ./uart_app --help
 Output
 UART CLI Tool